a2roger/backup/w0_portrait/readme.md

 # Workshop

 You'll find all the code for Workshop 0 in the `w0_portrait/` directory.
-If you `git clone`d all the workshop code in the "Processing Sketchbook" directory, then you can open it using the `File/Sketchbook...` menu.
-Otherwise navigate the folder and double click the `.pde` file.

 ## Recorder